evanx/webserva/README.md

 ### WebServa.com

 #### News

+29 October: Ordered http://www.scaleway.com 32GB server.

 20 June: Rebranding complete - try https://demo.webserva.com/create-ephemeral

 ![Landing screenshot](http://evanx.github.io/images/rquery/ws040-ephemeral.png)

 17 June: Apologies for those that tried to signup before without success.
 The bug was that the bot was failing when your Telegram.org username was not set (under Settings, via hamburger menu on Telegram).
 Now the bot should return a message prompting this before `/signup`

 11 June: Note that this service is currently being rebranded from RedisHub.com to WebServa.com.
 The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.

 #### Overview

 WebServa is a provider of serverless "keyspaces" we might be described as "web databases."
 It is cloud resource intended for web apps, mobile and IoT devices.
 Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.
 See http://redis.io.
 It is essentially an deployment of Nginx and Redis integrated via our Node server for multi-tenancy and access control:
 - Private access is via HTTPS using self-signed client certs e.g. generated with `openssl`
 - Built-in Telegram.org bot for two-factor identity authentication of account admins
 - Use the bot to control access to your keyspaces e.g. generate/grant/revoke certs